Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 I tried to charge my client’s credit card, but I chose the wrong payment type.
 How do I fix it?

-If you selected the wrong payment type when trying to add an Online Card payment, you can delete the payment and re-add it with the correct payment type.
+If you selected the wrong payment type when trying to add an Online card on file payment, you can delete the payment and re-add it with the correct payment type.

 To do this: